Environment

 Building partnerships for trade, environment and prosperity

 The world today is more interconnected than ever before.
-The sheer scale and scope of global value chains have created a new landscape for business and trade influencing how and where goods and services are produced and consumed.
+The sheer scale and scope of global value chains have created a new landscape for business and trade, influencing how and where goods and services are produced and consumed.
 Countries are much more linked to one another and developing countries are playing an increasing role in international trade.
-In parallel the frequency and intensity of climate change and climate-related natural disasters has intensified at times causing disruptions to production networks.
+In parallel, the frequency and intensity of climate change and climate-related natural disaster Read More

 Foreword

 Climate change is one of the greatest challenges facing the international community.
-Mitigating global warming and adapting to its consequences will require major economic investment and above all unequivocal determination on the part of policy-makers.
-With a challenge of this magnitude multilateral cooperation is crucial and a successful conclusion to the ongoing global negotiations on climate change would be the fi rst step towards achieving sustainable development for future generations.
-As we march towards Copenhagen we all have a responsibility to make a success of these negotiations.
-Climate change is not a problem that can aff ord to wait.
-It is a threat to future development peace and prosperity that must be tackled with the greatest sense of urgency by the entire community of nations.
+Mitigating global warming and adapting to its consequences will require major economic investment and, above all, unequivocal determination on the part of policy-makers.
+With a challenge of this magnitude, multilateral cooperation is crucial, and a successful conclusion to the ongoing global negotiations on climate change would be the fi rst step towards achieving Read More

 Executive summary